Bumblebee cosmology: Tests using distance- and time-redshift probes: Introduction

-with $\tilde V_1 = 8\pi V_1/\left( 3H_0^2\right)$.
-The solution is unconventional because the role played by the densities of matter and radiation in the conventional $\Lambda$CDM solution is now replaced by the $(1+z)^{2-\alpha}$ term, which is a consequence of the nonminimal couplings in Equation~\rf{actionB}, resulting in an expansion rate of the universe completely independent of the matter and radiation in it.
-The role of the dark energy in the conventional $\Lambda$CDM solution is now replaced by $\Omega_{V_1}$, which is proportional to the potential parameter $V_1$, i.e. the square of the mass of the vector field.
-We point out that the solution in Equation~\rf{hubblerelation} exists only when $\xi_1\ne 0$ and $\xi_2\ne0$ (for $\xi_1+4\xi_2=0$ or $\xi_1+2\xi_2=0$, Equation~\rf{hubblerelation} is still valid by taking the corresponding limits).
+We further point out that the solution in Eq.~\rf{hubblerelation} exists only when $\xi_1\ne 0$ and $\xi_2\ne0$ (for $\xi_1+4\xi_2=0$ or $\xi_1+2\xi_2=0$, Eq.~\rf{hubblerelation} is still valid by taking the corresponding limits).
 In fact, the bumblebee theory admits the conventional GR solution with a vanishing bumblebee field.
 Equation~\rf{hubblerelation} is a new solution in the bumblebee theory with a non-vanishing bumblebee field only when $\xi_1\ne 0$ and $\xi_2\ne0$.